 Your neighbors are going snorkeling in Grand Cayman next month.
 Your friend is investing in a rental property.
 And your coworker is applying for a position at the new company across town.

 But wait, what about you?
 Shouldn’t you be taking advantage of those opportunities?
 You deserve it too, right?

 Derek Sivers said your criteria for devoting your time and money on something should either be “hell yea“, or “no”.
 Nothing in between.

 Because if you keep reaching for the kinda cool stuff – the stuff that people around you are doing, you’ll miss the awesome, once in a lifetime, hell yea opportunities – the ones right for you.

-So if you haven’t taken the time to figure out the 1 or 2 most important goals for your next few years, you might be inclined to reach in a few of those directions.
+Have you taken the time to figure out the 1 or 2 most important goals for your next few years?

 And chances are, months or years down the road you’ll wonder why you feel overworked and unfulfilled.